 “…In an attempt to prove that Samuel P. Langley had invented the first machine capable of sustained flight, the Smithsonian Institution contracted with (Glenn Hammond) Curtiss to verify if Langleys 1903 Aerodrome could fly.
 The Smithsonian shipped Langleys machine to Hammondsport, where Curtiss and his associates modified it and eventually flew it off of Lake Keuka on May 28 and June 2.
 The Smithsonian’s witness for these flights, Dr. Albert Zahm, later concluded that the Aerodrome has demonstrated that with its original structure and power, it is capable of flying with a pilot and several hundred pounds of useful load.
 It is the first aeroplane in the history of the world of which this can truthfully be said.

-Presentism, or seeing everything from hindsight is a slight of hand that has become an even more popular distraction these days than it was then.
-Academic science criticises past discoveries from the viewpoint of modern knowledge, as if ‘they should have known better because we do now’.
-The ‘we do now’ often originating from sources other than academic science as in the case of the Wright brothers.
+Presentism, or seeing everything from hindsight is a slight of hand that has become an even more popular distraction these days.
+Academic science criticises past discoveries from the viewpoint of modern knowledge, as if they should have known better because we know now’.
+The ‘we know now’ often originating from sources other than academic science as in the case of the Wright brothers.
 Everything becomes so obvious when you are shown the answers and science needs no temptation to claim that it ‘knew about it all along’.

 Dr. Albert Zahm’s name crops up several times when researching aviation history.
 He is said to have concocted the myth about Gustave Whitehead’s flights being prior to that of the Wright’s.